ortmor/PDO/README.md

-# PDO Touch Screen App
+# PDO Touch Screen Application
 Petroleum Development Oman (PDO) is the leading oil & gas exploration & production company in the Sultanate.